-

 Step 1: Choose the Right Container

 Before you transplant, choose a proper container for your plant.
-The container should be large enough to accommodate the plant’s root system.
-It should also have drainage holes to allow excess water to escape.
+The container should be large enough to accommodate the plant’s root system and have drainage holes to allow excess water to escape.

 Before buying a new container, consider the type of growing medium you will use when choosing a container.
 For example, if using soil, you will want a container with plenty of depth, 5 gallons or so, to accommodate the root system.